 Nick has been recognized as an Ohio Super Lawyer® for many years.
-He was recently selected to America’s Best Lawyers® for his work in civil rights cases.
+He was also recently selected to Best Lawyers® 2023 Lawyer of the Year for Personal Injury Litigation in Cleveland.
 Nick is also a member of the American Board of Trial Advocates.
-He serves as a trustee for the Ohio Association for Justice and is a member of the Judge John M. Manos Inn of Court.
+He serves as a trustee for the Ohio Association for Justice and is a member of Judge John M. Manos Inn of Court.

 Nick is admitted to practice in Ohio state and federal courts and the 6th Circuit Court of Appeals.